corrode/corrode.github.io/content/blog/defensive-programming/index.md

 }
 ```

 For your order tracking system, you want to compare orders based on what's actually on the pizza - the `size`, `toppings`, and `crust_type`.
 The `ordered_at` timestamp shouldn't affect whether two orders are considered the same.

-The obvious approach is to implement `PartialEq` like this:
+Here's the problem with the obvious approach:

 ```rust
 impl PartialEq for PizzaOrder {